 Is it because we now take on double the responsibilities and stress, as Gibbs suggests, that we now report more unhappiness?
 Is this necessarily a bad thing?
 And how do we, as Christian women, frame the issue in light of our own gospel call?

 The report is already the source of much discussion in the Christian blogosphere.
 Southern Baptist Theological Seminary president Al Mohler responds, "Feminism redefined womanhood, marriage, motherhood, and the roles for both men and women .… It appears that most women are uncomfortable with this total package."
-Her.meneutics guest blogger Carolyn McCulley posted her response, drawing on the study's findings that many ...1
+Her.meneutics guest blogger Carolyn McCulley posted her response, drawing on the study's findings that many women still desire traditional family goals, saying, "If a happy marriage and children is the highest priority for more than half of those surveyed, then I believe we need to be more intentional about helping our culture achieve those goals."
+Beliefnet ...1